Table of Contents

 Select a schedule or set custom hours

-Pick which schedule you want to use for this Event Type under “How do you want to offer your availability for this event type?”.
+Next, pick which schedule you want to use for this Event Type under “Available hours” in “Scheduling settings”.
 You can select one of the schedules you set up earlier, or set custom hours specific to this type of event.

 For example, if you want to offer office hours on Monday and Wednesday afternoons only, these custom hours will only apply to this Event Type — it won't affect your default schedule.